 While we recognize that these are difficult decisions due to the Continue Reading

 OEA and our coalition partners (including Confederation of School Administrators, Oregon School Boards Association, Parent Teachers Association, and Oregon School Employees Association), recently produced a colorful poster that highlights the impact of various state school funding levels on Oregon's school districts.
-These posters were printed and Continue Reading
+These posters were printed and delivered to Continue Reading

 Whew — if we thought we would have any down time at the start of the year in our work, we were sadly mistaken!
 Now that the holidays are over and hopefully spring is somewhere in the near future, we can only rest for a moment before we move toward the next thing on the plate.
 We can rest if we must, but we can’t quit!

-I have had several Continue Reading
+I have had several opportunities in the Continue Reading

 As a key component of OEA's Strategic Action Plan, the Powerful Locals Pilot Program is off and running.
 In October, 16 local associations from all corners of the state (representing K-12 teachers, education support professionals and community college faculty) were selected to participate in the Pilot Locals program.
-The program, under the Continue Reading
+The program, under the direction of OEA's Continue Reading

 As you begin your process of filing your 2012 taxes, don't forget that OEA members may be able to deduct their union dues for 2012 income taxes.
 This includes NEA, OEA and Local dues.